nixworks/public/news/2014/04/11/README.md

 ## [2014-04-11](/news/2014/04/11/index.md)

-##### Pakistani Taliban
+##### Tehrik-i-Taliban Pakistan
 ### [Two rival factions of the Tehrik-i-Taliban Pakistan clash in Waziristan, Pakistan, leaving 12 insurgents dead. ](/news/2014/04/11/two-rival-factions-of-the-tehrik-i-taliban-pakistan-clash-in-waziristan-pakistan-leaving-12-insurgents-dead.md)
 At least 12 insurgents were killed on Friday in the latest round of infighting between Taliban factions in Pakistan’s restive Waziristan region, security officials said.
 More than 50 rebels have been

 ##### Peter Gabriel
 ### [Peter Gabriel, Hall & Oates, KISS, Nirvana, Linda Ronstadt, and Cat Stevens are inducted into the Rock and Roll Hall of Fame. ](/news/2014/04/11/peter-gabriel-hall-oates-kiss-nirvana-linda-ronstadt-and-cat-stevens-are-inducted-into-the-rock-and-roll-hall-of-fame.md)
-_Context: Nirvana, Peter Gabriel, Hall & Oates, Rock and Roll Hall of Fame, Cat Stevens, KISS, Linda Ronstadt_
+_Context: Linda Ronstadt, Nirvana, KISS, Peter Gabriel, Cat Stevens, Hall & Oates, Rock and Roll Hall of Fame_

 ##### Coldwater Creek
 ### [American women's clothing retailer Coldwater Creek files for chapter 11 bankruptcy. ](/news/2014/04/11/american-women-s-clothing-retailer-coldwater-creek-files-for-chapter-11-bankruptcy.md)
-_Context: Coldwater Creek, Chapter 11_
+_Context: Chapter 11, Coldwater Creek_

 ##### Queensland
 ### [Residents in the Australian state of Queensland prepare for Cyclone Ita to make landfall between Cooktown and Cape Flattery. ](/news/2014/04/11/residents-in-the-australian-state-of-queensland-prepare-for-cyclone-ita-to-make-landfall-between-cooktown-and-cape-flattery.md)